danieldoh2/ETL_With_Hadoop-Kafka-Spark-Postgres/README.md

 run make-target commands to aggregate jobs by location and events

-haddop should not be launched locally but through docker compose file and makefile commands
+hadoop should not be launched locally but through docker compose file and makefile commands

 run make hadoop_solved to get solution